 Here are some of our tips to stay safe in Hong Kong:

 - Check Local News – If you’re traveling in Hong Kong, check the local news or talk to your hotel to find out if there are any protests or problems in any area.
 This would be the safest way to get some of the last-minute information.
-Most hotels, especially the five-star hotels, should handle what is happening in the city.
-They would tell you If it was safe, for example, to take the MTR, which is a mass transit system, or if you should take a taxi to your destination.
+Most hotels, especially five-star hotels, should handle what is happening in the city.
+They would tell you If it was safe, for example, to take the MTR, a mass transit system, or if you should take a taxi to your destination.

 - Talk to Local Friends – Local friends you can ask them about where they would tell you where you should or should not go.
 Most of the local people in Hong Kong understand if an area is no longer safe or has a problem.

 Hong Kong is still a relatively safe place to visit.
 With any major city, there are precautions you should take.
-In present-day Hong Kong, an extra precaution that you should take is finding out if there are any areas you should not travel to because they are active demonstrations.
+In present-day Hong Kong, an extra precaution you should take is finding out if there are any areas you should not travel to because they are active demonstrations.

 What About Early Morning Exercise in Asia and Vietnam?